0532/0532/README.md

 - 👋 Hi, I’m @0532
 - 👀 I’m interested in money
 - 🌱 I’m currently learning become a leek
-- 💞️ I’m looking to collaborate on A
+- 💞️ I’m looking to collaborate on A-STOCK
 - 📫 How to reach me ...

 <!---